-A new library and recreation center are currently under construction near the plan area, at the intersection of Arcola Avenue and Georgia Avenue in Wheaton.
+A new library and recreation center (illustrated in Figure 21) are currently under construction near the plan area, at the intersection of Arcola Avenue and Georgia Avenue in Wheaton.
 The Wheaton Library and Recreation Center will provide a library and community recreation center within a combined facility that is easily accessible to residents of the Veirs Mill Corridor Master Plan area.
 During the construction, library services are provided by the Wheaton Interim Library, located at 2400 Arcola Avenue.